-Jackson Weaver is a multi-platform journalist with CBC Entertainment News.
+Jackson Weaver is a senior writer for CBC Entertainment News.
 You can reach him at email@example.com, or follow him on Twitter at @jacksonwweaver

 Latest from Jackson Weaver